-Google ended the yellow pages by providing the possibility to find, within a click of a mouse, not only the businesses of your city, but of the whole world!
+Google ended the yellow pages by providing the possibility to find, with a click of a mouse, not only the businesses of your city but of the whole world!

 The search engine also reduced students’ visits to libraries at their educational institutions by allowing access to collections and files spread across the planet.

 Anyway, any question that comes to our mind, at any time of the day, it’s enough picking up the phone and doing a quick search for the answer.

 But what does Google gain from this?
 Understand how the search engine monetizes this service, turning it into a billion-dollar machine.

 Google is based on a hidden business model pattern.
 This means that it’s not the user who pays for the service.